techsoft3d/2D-DWG-Drawing-Viewer/README.md

 See this demo running live on [GitHub Pages](https://techsoft3d.github.io/2D-DWG-Drawing-Viewer/index.html?instance=HotelFloorplan).

+Watch a video walkthrough for this demo on [YouTube](https://youtu.be/XwI9LWLicyw).

 ## In order to run locally

 We recommand using Visual Studio Code with the Live Server extension to run this application locally.